Memphis Mafia: "Presence of the Entourage"

 An agreement was not reached, and when Elvis received a copy of the book entitled Elvis: What Happened? (which was first published on July 12, 1977), he worried that his reputation would be adversely affected.
-Most of all, Elvis was concerned his daughter Lisa Marie, would be adversely affected by the contents of the book.
-The publication of the book bothered Elvis on a personal and professional level during the last two weeks of his life.
+Most of all, Elvis was concerned his daughter Lisa Marie as well as Vernon, would be adversely affected by the contents of the book.
+The publication of the book bothered Elvis on a personal and professional level during the last months of his life.
+His last phone call with Red West was published in the press in October 1976.
+Despite his concern, Elvis still found the strength to joke about the situation, telling his entourage that two of his former friends had become reporters.

 In numerous press conferences concerning Elvis: What Happened?, both of the West cousins stated they wrote the book in part to make Elvis realize that his dependence on prescription medications was (literally) killing him.
 They stated they hoped their book would "shock" Elvis into seeking medical care away from the physicians who were complicit in prescribing Elvis large amounts of prescription medications and fully resting and becoming "clean" off of these prescribed drugs.
+They contradicted themselves by going on talking about Elvis personal issues after his death.
+Sonny West admitted to Jerry Schilling that he wrote the book to make some money.

-Substitute parents
+Brotherhood

 Elvis Presley reportedly spent days and nights with his friends and employees from the Memphis Mafia.
 They were a big family and Elvis lived in a "milieu of a protective brotherhood."
 Gerald Marzorati says that Elvis "couldn't go anywhere else without a phalanx of boyhood friends."
 Even the girls he dated lamented, "Whenever you were with Elvis for the most part you were with his entourage.
 Those guys were always around".
 According to Presley's cousin Billy Smith, Elvis got into bed with Smith and his wife Jo "many times at Graceland when we would spend the night there in Lisa's room, or on tour in the hotel, and at the trailer on the property at Graceland. ... we were all three there talking for hours about everything in the world!
 Sometimes he would have a bad dream and come looking for me to talk to, and he would actually fall asleep in our bed with us.
 That happened a lot of times, and we thought nothing of it."